President | CERTIFIED FINANCIAL PLANNER™ practitioner | Chartered Retirement Planning Counselor℠ | Accredited Investment Fiduciary®

 Outside of the office, Nick maintains energy and focus by staying healthy and fit.
 Always active, he plays racquetball several times a week, cross-trains at the gym, and has a strict diet.
 It can be hard to be disciplined day to day and avoid short-term temptations, but Nick recognizes that by doing so, he will be better off in the long run.
 The one exception he makes?
 His grandfather’s homemade biscotti.

-Mark has been happily married for 33 years to Cathy, who helps manage the pension plan for retired Dupont employees.
-They have two children, Russell and Julia—and one delightful grandson, Alistair, age 3.
-Russell is an auto mechanic specializing in European cars, and Julia works as a manager for GreekYearbook and also does wedding photography on the side.
+He’s been happily married for 36 years to Cathy, who helps manage the pension plan for retired DuPont employees.
+They have two children and one delightful grandson.

-Giving back to others is deeply important to Mark, and he reports, “I feel very blessed in life.”
-He spent more than six years as an assistant scout master and troop leader with the Boy Scouts and is active in his church, having served in leadership roles at Towson Presbyterian Church.
-Mark also served as a session member and chairman of the Mission and Stewardship Committees of White Clay Creek Presbyterian Church.
-Another charity Mark volunteers for is Family Promise, which works to keep homeless families together and provide support until they are able to find permanent housing.
-He also donates time and energy with a church group called Workers Without Wages, helping people constrained by physical and/or financial limitations with tasks such as painting, cleaning, repairs, and yard work.
+Giving back to others is deeply ingrained in Mark.
+He spent more than six years as an assistant scout master and troop leader with the Boy Scouts and is active in leadership roles at White Clay Creek Presbyterian Church.
+He is a member of the church’s stewardship committee and volunteers for Family Promise (working to keep homeless families together and provide support until they are able to find permanent housing) and Workers without Wages (a church group helping people constrained by physical and/or financial limitations with tasks such as painting, cleaning, repairs, and yard work).

 Marie was born in Puerto Rico and moved to the U.S. when she was just a couple months old.
 She grew up in Howard County, Maryland, with her parents and two sisters.
-Her friendly face is the first thing you see when you walk into our office, and her positive and cheerful personality, along with a strong work ethic, are instrumental in helping to keep the office flowing.
+Her positive and cheerful personality, along with a strong work ethic, are instrumental in helping to keep the office flowing.

 Marie has many years of experience working in fast-paced environments, including major companies such as Deloitte, Sinai Hospital, as well as numerous computer software programmers and developers.
 She has mastered the skill of going above-and-beyond leadership and client expectations to successfully accomplish every request made of her regardless of its level of importance.